Lakshana3/vsdRFtxRx/README.md

 *   RxA, RxB, RxC differential amplifiers - converts differential signals to single ended output signal for further processing.
-*   I/P MUX - used in a diversity system to improve reliability of wireless link because multiple antennas offer a receiver several observations of the same signal.
+*   I/P MUX - used in a diversity system.
 *   LNA - Used to amplify a very low-power signal without significantly degrading its SNR  for further processing | Important characteristics are low NF and high gain
 *   Phase splitter - to produce in-phase and quadrature signals of the RF LO frequency.
 *   RF Mixer - downconversion mixer - performs frequency translation by mixing LO frequency and RF signal frequency without modifying the phase and amplitude of the signals.